mumvock/block-youtube-shorts/README.md

 5. Scroll to the page's bottom and click in `Import` option.

-6. Paste the following url:
+6. Paste the following URL:

     `https://github.com/mumvock/block-youtube-shorts/blob/master/block-youtube-shorts.list.txt`